 This allows to create a tiny program for each supported operating system with minimal time effort, which offers platform-dependent functions via API.
 Theoretically, any player can use this via a standardized interface.

 Now, after the hopefully not too heavy discussions of the technical basics, let's get to the instructions.

-It is important not to perform this procedure on a productive device such as your smartphone or tablet.
-Furthermore, you cannot have a Google Play account set up on your device.
+It is important not to test this procedure on a productive device like your smartphone or tablet.
+The launcher can only be removed by a factory reset.
+Furthermore, you cannot have a Google Play account on your device.
 It is best to perform a factory reset first, just to be on the safe side.